MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-571-Federal-Motor-Vehicle-Safety-Standards/subpart-B-Federal-Motor-Vehicle-Safety-Standards/section-571.208.md

 S20.2.2.2 Locate a vertical plane through the longitudinal centerline of the child restraint.
 This will be referred to as “Plane A”.

-S20.2.2.3 For bucket seats, “Plane B” refers to a vertical plane parallel to the vehicle longitudinal centerline through the longitudinal centerline of the front outboard passenger vehicle seat cushion.
-For bench seats, “Plane B” refers to a vertical plane through the front outboard passenger seat parallel to the vehicle longitudinal centerline the same distance from the longitudinal centerline of the vehicle as the center of the steering wheel.
+S20.2.2.3 For bucket seats, “Plane B” refers to a vertical plane parallel to the vehicle longitudinal centerline through the longitudinal centerline of any front outboard passenger vehicle seat cushion.
+For bench seats in vehicles with manually operated driving controls, “Plane B” refers to a vertical plane through any front outboard passenger seat parallel to the vehicle longitudinal centerline the same distance from the longitudinal centerline of the vehicle as the center of the steering control.
+For bench seats in vehicles without manually operated driving controls, “Plane B” refers to the vertical plane parallel to the vehicle longitudinal centerline, through any front outboard passenger seat's SgRP.

 S20.2.2.4 *Facing rear.*